mauroalberti/gsf/README.md

 [2017-04-09] code refactoring; implemented doctests for Vect and GVect

-[2017-04-15] code refactoring and doctest implementation for Point
+[2017-04-15] code refactoring and doctests implementation for Point

-[2017-04-16] reviewed GPlane implementation
+[2017-04-16] reviewed GPlane implementation; doctests implementation for Plane